instantOS/instantos.github.io/docs/installguide.md

 the ISO you downloaded in step 1.
 Next choose the USB drive.
 Be sure you choose the right one because again, all data on it will be wiped.
 Then click "Flash" and wait until the process has finished.
-On windows you will need administrator rights and on Linux you will need to enter your root password.
+On Windows you will need administrator rights and on Linux you will need to enter your root password.
 If the password prompt does not work you might be missing a polkit GUI.